saket/telephoto/docs/zoomableimage/index.md

 ### Image requests

-For complex scenarios, the `model` parameter can take full image requests.
+For complex scenarios, `ZoomableImage` can also take full image requests:

 === "Coil"
     ```kotlin